Don’t think about a pink elephant.

 The Practical Problem

-Consider these two instructions:
+Consider two instructions:

 Version A: “Don’t write in a corporate tone.
 Avoid buzzwords.
 Don’t be formal.”